Journal

 Dubrovnik

 Saturday morning we had a relatively early breakfast at the hotel before departing for Dubrovnik.
 The ride was relatively uneventful aside from traveling on a large “taxi” boat that transported our bus and us all over to the other side of a body of water.
-Upon arriving in Dubrovnik, we were dropped off at the old city where we had some time for lunch before taking a guided tour of the city walls.

 -